A Teen Sued His School For Banning Him Because He Wasn’t Vaccinated Against Chickenpox, Now He Has Chickenpox

 A Kentucky teenager who sued his high school for banning him because he wasn’t vaccinated against chickenpox now has chickenpox, NBC News reports.

-Jerome Kunkel, like an untold number of children and teenagers like him, did not get vaccinated when he was a baby, as his parents hold to religious beliefs that don’t allow for vaccinations.
+Jerome Kunkel, like an untold number of children and teenagers like him, did not get vaccinated when he was a baby as his parents hold to religious beliefs that don’t allow for vaccinations.

 Kunkel sued, and he lost his case in court.